 About Eleonora Mattiacci

 Eleonora Mattiacci is an Associate Professor of Political Science at Amherst College.
-She is the author of Volatile States in International Politics (Oxford University Press, 2023).
+She is the author of Volatile States in International Politics (Oxford University Press, 2023), which won the 2025 ISA-ISSS Best Book Award.
 She is on X (formerly known as Twitter) @ProfEMattiacci.

 Eleonora's website